 Extant Elicited Enacted Article title Tweets by people with arthritis during the COVID-19 pandemic: content and sentiment analysis 11 Barriers to managing fertility: findings from the understanding fertility management in contemporary Australia Facebook discussion group 12 Exploring the relationship between perceptions of social capital and enacted support online 13 First author, year Berkovic, 2020 Holton, 2016 Stefanone, 2012 CC Licence CC BY 4.0 CC BY 2.0 Aim(s) and objective(s) 'To identify proxy topics of importance for individuals with arthritis during the COVID-19 pandemic, and to explore the emotional context of these tweets by people with arthritis during the early phase of the pandemic.'
-[Abstract] 'To identify public opinion about sexual and reproductive health in Australia' [Abstract] 'To explore the relationship between perceptions of online relationships and actual, enacted support.' (p455) Social media platform Twitter Facebook Facebook Statement on the terms and conditions of the social media platform 'All data were collected and reported according to the terms and conditions of Twitter, which state that content posted by individuals is publicly available to syndicate, broadcast, distribute, retweet, promote or publish, excluding private information (e.g. home addresses and identity documents).
+[Abstract] and actual, enacted support.
+2 (p 455) Social media platform Twitter Facebook Facebook Statement on the terms and conditions of the social media platform 'All data were collected and reported according to the terms and conditions of Twitter, which state that content posted by individuals is publicly available to syndicate, broadcast, distribute, retweet, promote or publish, excluding private information (e.g. home addresses and identity documents).
 Use of tweets by individuals outside of Twitter can be carried out with no compensation paid to the individual tweeter, as use of Twitter is agreed upon as sufficient compensation.'
-[Methods, Design] 'Facebook allows users to determine how much of their personal information is publicly displayed.
-Profile security settings can be public (e.g. allowing access to the complete profile by any Facebook user) or private (e.g. limiting access of some or all profile information).
-Before joining the discussion group, participants were asked to ensure that their Facebook privacy settings were consistent with what they wanted to reveal to the group.
-Participation in the group was voluntary, and participants could withdraw at any time.
-A request to join the group was taken as informed consent to participate.'
-[Methods, Ethics] Not included.
+[Methods, Design] y profile by any Facebook user) or private (e.g. limiting access of some or all profile information).
+Before joining the discussion group, participants were asked to ensure that their Facebook privacy settings were

 Extant Elicited Enacted Recruitment No participants were recruited for this study.
 English-speaking women and men aged 18 to 50 years who were Facebook users living in Australia were sought and invited to participate in the online discussion group.
 'From October through December 2013, an advertisement briefly describing the research and discussion group was placed on the Facebook pages of all users meeting the eligibility criteria The project page provided further details about the research and the participation involved.
 Those who chose to participate requested to join the group by clicking on a link on the Facebook project page.
 The group moderator approved requests and sent participants a 'welcome to the group' message on Facebook, inviting them to participate in the discussion by posting their responses to questions and to comments from other members.'
-Participants were recruited from a communication class at a large US-based university and instructed not to discuss the study with anyone else until the completion of the study (2-week period).
+[Methods, Recruitment and Procedures] Participants were recruited from a communication class at a large US-based university and instructed not to discuss the study with anyone else until the completion of the study (2-week period).